Agriculture Planning & Long-Term Food Security

 - Developing a regional sustainable and diversified agriculture industry

-- Supporting local farming initiatives
+- Supporting local farming initiatives and building economic resilience

 - Improving food security and access to healthy food